-Our lead product candidate ZGN-1061 is in Phase 1 clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence later-stage clinical trials of ZGN-1061.
+Our lead product candidate ZGN-1061 recently completed Phase 1 clinical development, and there are a number of FDA and certain European regulatory requirements that we must satisfy before we can commence late-stage clinical trials of ZGN-1061.
 Satisfaction of these requirements will entail substantial time, effort and financial resources.
 We may never satisfy these requirements.
-We believe that our cash balance is sufficient to fund operations for at least the next 18 months, but we may need to raise more funds to continue development and commercialization of ZGN-1061 and our other product candidates, which may not be easily available.
+We believe that our cash, cash equivalents and marketable securities will be sufficient to fund operations for a period of at least one year from the issuance date of this Quarterly Report, but we may need to raise more funds to continue development and commercialization of ZGN-1061 and our other product candidates, which may not be easily available.
 Furthermore, any time, effort and financial resources we expend on our other early-stage development programs may adversely affect our ability to continue development and commercialization of ZGN-1061, and we may never commence clinical trials of such development programs despite expending significant resources in pursuit of their development.
 If we do commence clinical trials of our other potential product candidates, such product candidates may never be approved by the FDA or other regulatory authorities.